Skip to main content

 Some of these particles are visible to the naked eye.
 For example, smoke is made of visible PM, including particulates of carbon and tar.
 However, many types of PM are invisible.

-It is clear that both of these pollutants (gases and PM) are linked to negative environmental and health outcomes.
+Both of these pollutants (gases and PM) are linked to negative environmental and health outcomes.

 Are wood burning stoves bad for the environment?